linyuxuanlin/Wiki_MkDocs/docs/en/npm和Yarn换源加速国内访问.md

-# Speeding up npm and Yarn access in China by changing the source
+# Accelerating Access to npm and Yarn in China by Changing the Source

 ## Background

-The default source addresses for npm and Yarn are located overseas, resulting in slow access speeds in China.
+By default, npm and Yarn use overseas source addresses, resulting in slow access in China.
-Use the following command to check the current mirror source:
+You can check the current mirror source being used with the following command:

 ```shell
 yarn config get registry